bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 1. If you had to teach someone with basic CSS knowledge what a preprocessor was, how would you describe it?

-    It keeps you form having to write the same complex styles over and over again.So say you wanted to have a style for a button that you wanted to use for multiple buttons.
+    It keeps you from having to write the same complex styles over and over again.
+So say you wanted to have a style for a button that you used for multiple buttons.
 You can write that style once as a mixin and then output it by that mixin name with no copy/pasting.

 2. What is the command in node package manager (npm) to install LESS globally on your computer?

     npm install -g less